New England Patriots vs New York Giants NFL Rivalry

 What was the helmet catch?

 The “Helmet Catch” was a famous, miraculous play made by Giants’ quarterback Eli Manning and wide receiver David Tyree in the final minutes of Super Bowl XLII in 2008.
-The Giants were down 14-10 in the game’s fourth and final quarter, looking to make a comeback against the dominant New England team.
-In the final two minutes of the game, on third down and 5 from the Giants’ 44-yard line, Eli Manning managed to escape the Patriots’ defensive line and make a pass before being tackled by Patriots’ linebacker Mike Vrabel.
-The pass was caught by David Tyree, who made a running leap for the ball while being pursued by Patriots’ strong safety Rodney Harrison.
-Though the ball was caught awkwardly, Tyree miraculously managed to retain possession of it by pinning it to his helmet with his right hand, securing a 32-yard conversion for a first down, which the Giants then used to score the winning touchdown of the game.
-To this day, the catch is considered to be one of the greatest Super Bowl plays of all time.
+The Giants were down 14-10 in the game’s final quarter, and in the final two minutes of the game, on 3rd and 5 from the Giants’ 44-yard line, Eli Manning escaped the Patriots’ defensive line and made a pass that was caught by David Tyree.
+Though the ball was caught awkwardly, Tyree miraculously retained possession of it by pinning it to his helmet with his right hand, securing a 32-yard conversion for a first down, which the Giants then used to score the winning touchdown of the game.